patrick-kidger/torchcde/README.md

 ```python
 cdeint(X=X, func=... z0=..., t=X.interval)
 ```

-_See the [further documentation](#further-documentation) at the bottom for discussion on the other interpolation schemes._

 ## Differences to `controldiffeq`
 If you've used the previous [`controldiffeq`](https://github.com/patrick-kidger/NeuralCDE/tree/master/controldiffeq) library then a couple things have been changed.
 See [DIFFERENCES.md](./DIFFERENCES.md).